garystafford/fav-color-service/README.md

 ## Quick Start

 To clone and run the Favorite Color service locally.
-Requires MongoDB pre-installed and running on 27017.
+Requires MongoDB is pre-installed and running on `27017`.

 ```bash
 git clone https://github.com/garystafford/fav-color-service.git